-The President shall be the Chief Executive Officer and the official spokesperson for the Society; shall affix the official signature for the Society on all legal documents; shall provide general supervision of the Society activities; shall preside at all general business meetings of the Society and the Board of Directors meetings of the Society; and shall be an ex-officio member of all committees except the Nominating Committee.
-The President shall appoint the Parliamentarian, the Library Liaison, the Database Administrator, and all committees and their chairs as are necessary to carry on the work of the Society.
-The outgoing President shall write an annual report to the membership for publication in the DGS Newsletter.

-and shall bind the Society minutes for placement in the Society archives The President shall be responsible for annually archiving the official records of the Society.
+The President shall be the Chief Executive Officer and the official spokespress for the Society, shall affix the official spokespress for the Society on all legal documents; shall provide general supervision of the Society activities; shall preside at all general business meetings of the Society and the Board of Directors members of all committees and shall be an ex-officio member of all committees except the Nominating Committee.
+The President shall appoint the Parilamentarian, the Library Liaison, the Database are necessary to carry on the work of the Society.
+The outgoing President shall write an annual report to the outgoing President shall write an annual report to the outgoing President shall write an annual report to the and shall bind the Society minutes for placement in the Society archives The President shall be responsible for annually archiving the official records of the Society.

 The appointment of a Database Coordinator, a Webmaster and a Mail Administrator is added for clarification related to those positions.
 Putting these in the Bylaws should eliminate any confusion relative to the President's authority in this matter.
 The last phrase is added to clarify the responsibility for placing the official records of the Society in the Archives.
-This subject is currently dealt with in several sections, and the responsibilities are confusing.
+This subject is currently deall with in several sections, and the responsibilities are confusing.